3CORESec/ECS-CloudTrail/README.md

 # CloudTrail-ECS-Pipeline
-Elastic Ingest Pipeline mapped to ECS
+Elastic Ingest Pipeline mapped to ECS and AWS exported fields.

+## Project goals
+The goal of this project is to create an ingestion pipeline for Elasticsearch while staying in sync with Elastic in their developments of mapping AWS CloudTrail data fields to [ECS](https://www.elastic.co/guide/en/ecs/current/index.html) or by defining them as [AWS-specific](https://www.elastic.co/guide/en/beats/filebeat/master/exported-fields-aws.html) *(also known as export fields)*.

+The usage of this pipeline is particularly useful when integrating this normalization with [Functionbeat](https://www.elastic.co/beats/functionbeat).

 # Pipeline Reference Fields